EricTrainingRev/240701-JWA-Gen-AI/Study Guides/HTML-CSS.md

 Properties of Flex Container:
 - `flex-direction` : used to change the direction of the flex items display.
-- `flex-wrap`: used to define the felx items that should wrap or not
+- `flex-wrap`: used to define the flex items that should wrap or not
 - `justify-content`: used to align the flex items within the container

 Properties of Flex Items: